-Release Abatement Measures (RAMs) have been conducted at several locations to reduce the mass and concentrations of contaminants at the Site.
+Release Abatement Measures (RAMs) have been conducted at several locations between 2005 and 2011 to reduce the mass and concentrations of contaminants at the Site.
 The Phase II Comprehensive Site Assessment (CSA) reports (AMEC 2011b, AMEC 2011c) indicate that a condition of NSR exists for all areas of the Site except groundwater, where some monitoring well concentrations exceed drinking water criteria (Massachusetts Maximum Contaminant Levels or MMCLs).
 It is unlikely that groundwater at the Site will be used for drinking water, but the Site is within a Potential Drinking Water Source Area designated by the Town of Walpole (Walpole 2007).
 Considering this designation, groundwater at the Site is categorized as GW-1 under the MCP.
 The CSA reports found no current pathway between Site contaminants and the Town's water supply wells to the northeast, but the potential for contaminant movement from a portion of the Site warrants further monitoring.
 Background information including a description of RAMs and Site characteristics is summarized in Section 1 of this FIR.

 Areas of groundwater contamination exceeding MMCLs have been identified for arsenic, chlorinated Volatile Organic Compounds (cVOCs), and 1,4-dichlorobenzene (DCB).
 Monitored Natural Attenuation (MNA) consists of active monitoring of natural processes to ensure attainment of cleanup goals, and was selected for implementation in Phase IV.
-MNA is considered an Active Remedial Monitoring Program under the MCP and has been designed and constructed to provide a Permanent Solution that achieves a condition of NSR.
-Section 2 of this FIR presents the results of interim investigations planned in the RIP, rationale for changes to the conceptual MNA well locations proposed in the RIP, and the construction details for the resulting monitoring system that was installed based on these data.
+MNA is considered an Active Remedial Monitoring Program under the MCP and has been designed and constructed to provide a Permanent Solution that achieves a condition of NSR, as described in the RIP (AMEC 2012).

+AMEC mobilized to the Site in April 2012 to conduct interim investigations to refine the conceptual MNA well locations in accordance with the RIP.
+Section 2 of this FIR provides the results of these investigations and the refined layout of MNA wells based on the results.
+AMEC mobilized to the Site again in June 2012 to construct and sample the MNA wells; Section 2 includes the construction details and sampling results for this monitoring system.
 The potential areas of groundwater contamination above MMCLs are illustrated in three dimensions using a plan view and cross-sections, and the Conceptual Site Model (CSM) is updated.